opensavannah/opensavannah.org/our-manifesto-copy.md

 # Our vision, mission, values, and operating principles

-**Government can work for the people, by the people, in the digital age.**
+**LOcal xGovernment can work for the people, by the people, in the digital age.**

 Services can be simple, accessible, and easy to use.